Abia19/alx-system_engineering-devops/0x00-shell_basics/README.md

 Display current directory content including hidden files Display current directory content in a long format,with user and group IDs displayed and hidden files starting with dot Creating a directory in another directory
+Moving a file
+Delete a file
+Delete a directory